Link Search Menu Expand Document

 python3 -m pyxai -examples: Copy the examples in your current directory

 The first thing to do is to import the components of PyXAI.
-In order to import only the necessary methods into a project, PyXAI is composed of three distinct modules: Learning, Explainer, and Tools.
+In order to import only the necessary methods into a project, PyXAI is composed of three distinct modules: Learning, Explaining, and Tools.

-from pyxai import Learning, Explainer, Tools
+from pyxai import Learning, Explaining, Tools

 If you encounter a problem, this is certainly because you need the python package PyXAI to be installed on your system.
 You need to execute a command like python3 -m pip install pyxai.
 See the Installation page for details.